maxgoren/MGCBasic/README.md

 BNF grammar, alot which i ignored, the rest of which i probably misunderstood.

 Currently supported(i use the term loosely):
-  - assign integers to variable names using 'let var := <number>'
+  - assign integers to variable names using 'let var := <number>' (yes, assignment is done with :=, my implementation my choice :D)
-  - yes, assignment is done with :=, my implementation my choice :D
+  - variables can be updated without using 'let' once theyve been initialized
   - you can use whatever line numbering scheme you want, but i suggest they be ordered and ascending.
   - print statements can print strings in single quotes, or variable names.
 You cant combine the two, and every print automatically inclues the new line automatically.
   - Loops are performed via goto.
 Take that Dijkstra!
 (Just kidding.
 Thanks for the shunting yard algorithm, i make use of it here) coincidentally, this is the only reason i included line numbering.
   - evaluate infix math expressions, expressions can intermix variable names with numbers (gasp!)

-Currently not supported:
+  - REPL Features:
-  - Clear, Run, List - this makes sense, because there is no REPL (brb, going to implement one)
+    - enter lines of code one by one
-  - Error handling
+    - can change previously entered line by entering new line with same line number.
-  - Lots of stuff actually.
-Pretty much anything not showin in the example program below
+    - .run to enter the program you've entered,
-  - This project is somewhat tongue in cheek, and im surprised it works at all, let alone as it does.
+    - .list to show you the code it will execute